ankane/lockbox/README.md

 Learn [the principles behind it](https://ankane.org/modern-encryption-rails), [how to secure emails](https://ankane.org/securing-user-emails-lockbox), and [how to secure sensitive data in Rails](https://ankane.org/sensitive-data-rails)

+Encrypted fields and files behave just like unencrypted ones for maximum compatibility with 3rd party libraries and existing code

 [![Build Status](https://travis-ci.org/ankane/lockbox.svg?branch=master)](https://travis-ci.org/ankane/lockbox)

 ## Installation